adithaha/jboss-fuse-workshop/api/lab1-api-management.md

    Note the User Key eg. 4567d96a9a0d34b590d1b93f92397a79
    ```
 -->

+### Call API via API Gateway as a developer

-8. Subscribe API using existing developer
+1. Subscribe API using existing developer
    Go to developer portal, login using existing user (from yesterday demo) https://anugraha.3scale.net
    ```
    Tab Services